top of page

 If you still want to give it a go, I recommend renting a surfboard from Turtle Warung on Tanjung Aan beach for 50,000IDR (£3).
 They don't specify when you need to return the board so I assume you can use it all day, but you'll be well tired before that.
 If you would like to take a lesson it will knock you back about 500,000 IDR (£30).

-2. YOGA & SPA
+2. Yoga & Spa

 There are quite a few yoga schools in both Sengiggi and Kuta, but I chose to practice at Mana Retreat specifically because I practice Ashtanga and they have a teacher who is authorised from SYC in Mysore.
 (Picky, I know!)